openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_frontend.rst

 When a branch instruction is pre-decoded by instr_scan submodule, the BHT informs whether the PC address is in the BHT.
 In this case, the BHT predicts whether the branch is taken and provides the corresponding target address.

-The BTB is never flushed.
+The BHT is never flushed.

 BTB (Branch Target Buffer) submodule